The Dirichlet problem for perturbed Stark operators in the half-line: Fréchet differentiability of and its derivatives

 To start with, let us recall the following definitions, particularized to the case in hand: Let $\cB$ be a Hilbert space over $\K$, and let $\cU\subset\cB$ be open.
 A map $f:\cU\to\K$ is (Fréchet) differentiable at $q\in\cU$ if there exists a linear functional $d_qf:\cB\to\K$ such that

 The map $f$ is continuously differentiable on $\cU$ if it is differentiable at every point in $\cU$ and the resulting map $df:\cU\to L(\cB,\K)$ is continuous.
 If $\cB$ is a complex Hilbert space, then $f$ is analytic on an open subset $\cU$ of $\cB$ if it is continuously differentiable there.
-The gradient of $f$ at $q$ is the (unique) element $\partial f/\partial q\in\cB$ such that
+Now, let $\cB^\C$ be the complexification of a real Hilbert space $\cB$ and assume $f:\cV\to\C$ differentiable at $q\in\cV$ (an open subset of $\cB^\C$).
+Then the gradient of $f$ at $q$ is the (unique) element $\partial f/\partial q\in\cB^\C$ such that